willquill/vps-proxy/README.md

 2. Populate the secrets in your GitHub repo.

 3. Add or remove docker services to your preference (within `ansible/roles/deploy/files/docker-compose.yml`).
-Don't forget to add the configuration directories to the `with_items` list in the Ansible task within `ansible/roles/deploy/tasks/main.yml`.
+Configure Gatus monitoring in `ansible/roles/deploy/files/gatus/config.yml` and Traefik settings in `ansible/roles/traefik/files/`.

 4. Tweak the environment variables as necessary.